Get a free, no obligation personal loan quote with rates as low as 6.99%

 Set-Up Autodeposits

 Some recipients have Autodeposit set up.
-By enabling Autodeposit, it removes the need for a security question and deposits the funds right into their account.
+Enabling Autodeposit removes the need for a security question and deposits the funds right into their account.
 In these cases, you can’t cancel the transaction and must contact the recipient directly.

 It does, however, make the payment process more secure.
-Autodeposit helps prevent e-Transfer frauds because it skips the email step of an e-Transfer and directly sends the funds to the chosen account.
+Autodeposit helps prevent e-Transfer fraud because it skips the email or text message step of an e-Transfer and directly sends the funds to the chosen account.

 If you are going to use a password, make it a strong one, not something that is easy to guess.
 Consider using something specific to the relationship between you and the recipient.
 For added protection, use a different question each time.